awarre/Optimize-WsusServer/README.md

 **Features**
 * Deep cleaning search and removal of unnecessary updates and drives by product title and update title.
 * IIS Configuration validation and optimization.
-* Disable device driver syncronization and caching.
+* Disable device driver synchronization and caching.
-* WSUS integrated update and computer cleanup
+* WSUS integrated update and computer cleanup.
-* Microsoft best practice WSUS database optimization and re-indexing
+* Microsoft best practice WSUS database optimization and re-indexing.
 * Creation of daily and weekly optimization scheduled tasks.

 <!-- TABLE OF CONTENTS -->